rjsmall90/JavaWebCrawler_2.0/README.md

 # JavaWebCrawler 2.0
-I have an app idea that involves a the usage of a web crawler and wanted to build one in Java to see how it functions.
+I have an full-stack application idea that involves, in part, the usage of a web crawler.
+I'm building a crawler command-line application to analyze how it could function within the greater context.

 Using Java, Maven, & Apache HttpClient for the connection - Building an upgraded web crawler that given a keyword can locate and collect links, and excerpts where instances of the keyword appear, and print out to a text file.